Ben Dunkelman: Civilian career

-In 1967, he almost died of a heart attack, which led him to retire from the family's business of running the Tip Top Tailor company.
+In 1967, he almost died of a heart attack, which led him to retire from the family's business of running the Tip Top Tailors company.
 After his heart attack, he decided to focus on his real passion, collecting art.
-He and his wife also ran the Dunkelman Gallery in Toronto as well as several restaurants.
+He and his wife also ran the Dunkelman Gallery in Toronto, as well as several restaurants.
 The Dunkelman Gallery, which he founded in 1967, became "well-known as a showcase for Canadian and international artists".
 In September 1969, the Dunkelman Gallery hosted the personal archaeological collection of the Israeli Defense Minister, General Moshe Dayan, which mostly consisted of art from ancient Canaan and Phoenicia.

 There is a bridge on the Lebanese border called Gesher Ben in Dunkelman's honor.
 His story is told in the film Ben Dunkelman: The Reluctant Warrior.